skyzh/mini-lsm/mini-lsm-book/src/week3-02-snapshot-read-part-1.md

 # Snapshot Read - Memtables and Timestamps

+In this chapter, you will:

+* Refactor your memtable/WAL to store multiple versions of a key.
+* Implement the new engine write path to assign each key a timestamp.
+* Make your compaction process aware of multi-version keys.
+* Implement the new engine read path to return the latest version of a key.

 During the refactor, you might need to change the signature of some functions from `&self` to `self: &Arc<Self>` as necessary.

 ## Task 1: MemTable, Write-Ahead Log, and Read Path